AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-claims.md

 <a id="opIdClaims_List all Identity Provider Claims"></a>

-Gets all identity provider claims for an identity provider on a tenant.
+Returns all identity provider claims for an identity provider on a tenant.

 ### Request
 ```text